How to Clean a Dishwasher Filter (Step-by-Step Guide)

 How do I clean my dishwasher filter without removing it?

-You cannot clean it properly without removing it.
-Running a hot vinegar cycle helps the overall interior but does not scrub food particles off the filter mesh.
+You can’t clean it without removing it.
+Running a hot vinegar cycle helps the overall interior but doesn’t scrub food particles off the filter mesh.
 Removal takes about 60 seconds: twist counterclockwise, lift straight up, scrub, and put it back.
 No shortcut produces the same result.

 Still having drainage issues after cleaning the filter?
 See our complete guide on dishwasher not draining for all causes and fixes.